Esahte/auto-allocation-assignment-brain/README.md

 ---

-**🎯 Ready for Production**: This system is deployed and battle-tested on Google Cloud Run with 13.8x performance improvements while maintaining 100% API compatibility.
+**🎯 Ready for Production**: This system is deployed and battle-tested on Google Cloud Run with **10x performance improvements** using revolutionary batch optimization while maintaining 100% API compatibility.

+**⚠️ Important**: The fixed-optimized algorithm has been **disabled** due to fundamental architectural flaws causing 3+ minute response times.
+Use batch-optimized for all scenarios.